rahulaga/craft-kubernetes-workshop/README.md

 ![Container](images/container.png)

 Build a container defined in a Dockerfile.
+Assuming all containers exist and using ones provided by Kelsey.
+Separate discussion needed on how to build containers.

 ## Kubernetes
 * Container management, scheduling, and service discovery.